phil1331/HackMIT-2023-Admission-Puzzle-Solutions/Xd/README.md

 Normal numbers: 1 2 3 34 65 64 63 94 125 156 187 218 249 250 251
 Distances:       1 1 31 31 -1 -1 31 31 31  31  31  31   1   1
 ```
 Not bad.
-Seems as though the absolute value between the numbers is always (at least for the first numbers) equal either to 1 or to 31.
-From this point what you would do is, first, keep exploring (traversing through the folder cluster).
-You will notice following rules for the numbers: </br>
+Seems as though the absolute value between the numbers is always (at least for the first numbers) equal to either 1 or 31.
+From that point, what you would do is, first, keep exploring (traversing through the folder cluster).
+You will notice following rules applied at all times for the numbers:
-For all numbers that appeared in our explored folders, the following is true:
 ### Rules
 1. They always are contained in the `README1` sequence.
 2. The distances between two consecutive numbers are either 1, -1, 31 or -31.